Discover the secrets of Paris’s train and railway network. Do you want to take the train? Here’s how to do it like the perfect Parisian.

 4- Finding the coach/carriage on your train

-For the Main Line trains, take a look at the number of your coach/carriage on your train ticket.
+For the Main Line trains, take a look at the number of your coach on your train ticket.

 To work out where your coach will be situated on the platform, take a look at the display panel on the front coach, which indicates the position of the coaches in relation to the « letters » (from A to Z) that you can see on the platform.

-If you are travelling on a Transilien (short distance), board as quickly as possible to find a seat !
+If you are traveling on a Transilien (short distance), board as quickly as possible to find a seat !

 5- Sitting down on the train

 Enter your coach/carriage and look for your seat indicated on your ticket on long distance trains, otherwise sit wherever you like.